carsonpadawon/vmc-field-team.github.io/labs/v2/srm-lab.md

 7. Click the *checkbox* next to *WorkloadDatastore*
 8. Click *ADD*

-## Create VMs to use wtih Site Recovery
+## Create VMs to use with Site Recovery

 You will now create four VMs to use for Site Recovery.